 Be sure to use canned coconut milk often found in ethnic aisles of major grocery stores.
 Shake the can well before opening and using.

-If you'd like, you can use heavy cream in place of the coconut milk.
+If you'd like, you can use heavy cream in place of the coconut milk for a richer finish.